 The holidays are almost here!
-Even if the 2020 family gatherings and celebrations will not be as crowded as before, you could use this to your advantage to take great photos of these occasions and share with friends and family.
+Here are our top tips you could use to take great photos during Christmas and share with friends and family.

 Also check out our gift vouchers in Christmas design if you want to give the gift of learning photography to a loved one or to yourself 🙂

 Here are our top Christmas photography tips to help you take better pictures and prepare for a beautiful 2022:

 Tip #1: Get great bokeh from Christmas lights

 With Christmas lights in the background, place your subject at least 2-3m away from them.

 If you have a DSLR / Mirrorless: Set your lens to the biggest zoom, your aperture to the smallest number and then get as close as possible to your subject.
 You should end up with a beautiful bokeh.